filamentphp/filament/packages/tables/docs/05-actions.md

 }
 ```

-Bulk actions may be created using the static `make()` method, passing its name.
+Bulk actions may be created using the static `make()` method, passing its unique name.
 The name of the action should be unique.
 You should then pass a callback to `action()` which executes the task:

 ```php
 use Filament\Tables\Actions\BulkAction;